 At the 2020 online edition of ITF USA, Sri Samavedam, senior vice president CMOS technologies at imec, presented some of the major trends that drive today’s and tomorrow’s semiconductor technology development.
-In this article, he shows how these trends translate into technology challenges, and which approach imec takes to overcome them.
+In this article, he shows how these trends translate into technology challenges.
+And which approach imec takes to overcome them.

-Introduction - evolving market demands
+Evolving market demands

-In the past few decades, growth of the global semiconductor industry has been driven largely by the demand for cutting-edge electronic devices such as desktops, laptops and wireless communication products, and by the rise of cloud-based computing.
+In the past few decades, the growth of the global semiconductor industry has been driven largely by the demand for cutting-edge electronic devices.
+These devices range from desktops and laptops to wireless communication products.
+Another driver is the rise of cloud-based computing.

-First, the amount of data keeps on growing exponentially, a trend that will be accelerated by the rollout of 5G networks.
+First, the amount of data keeps on growing exponentially.
+And this trend will be accelerated by the rollout of 5G networks.
 We need more and more servers where these data are processed and stored.
 Following a 2020 Yole report, a compound annual growth rate of 29% is expected for the high-end central processing units (CPUs) and graphical processing units (GPUs) that are at the heart of these servers.

 CMOS transistor density scaling will roughly continue to follow Moore’s Law for the next eight to ten years.
 This will be enabled mainly by advances in EUV patterning and by the introduction of novel device architectures which will enable logic standard cell scaling.

-To accelerate the introduction of high-NA EUV, we are installing Attolab – allowing to test some of the critical materials for high-NA EUV (such as mask absorber layers and resists) before the high-NA tool will be available.
-The spectroscopic characterization tools in this lab will allow us to look at crucial EUV-photon reactions with resists at attosecond timeframes, which are also relevant to understand and mitigate stochastic defect formation.
+To accelerate the introduction of high-NA EUV, we are installing Attolab.
+This allows us to test some of the critical materials for high-NA EUV, such as mask absorber layers and resists, before the high-NA tool will be available.
+The spectroscopic characterization tools in this lab will allow us to look at crucial EUV-photon reactions with resists at attosecond timeframes.
+Those are also relevant to understand and mitigate stochastic defect formation.

 Apart from advancements in EUV lithography, Moore’s Law cannot continue without innovations in the front-end-of-line (FEOL) device architecture.
-Today, FinFET devices are the mainstream transistor architectures, with the most advanced nodes having 2 fins in a 6-track (6T) standard cell.
-However, scaling down FinFETs to 5T standard cells results in fin depopulation with only 1 fin per device in the standard cell, causing a dramatic drop in the device performance per unit area.
+Today, FinFET devices are the mainstream transistor architectures.
+The most advanced nodes have 2 fins in a 6-track (6T) standard cell.
+However, scaling down FinFETs to 5T standard cells results in fin depopulation with only 1 fin per device in the standard cell.
+This causes a dramatic drop in the device performance per unit area.

 Researchers worldwide are looking for ways to compensate for this slow-down and further improve the chip’s performance.
 The aforementioned buried power rails are expected to offer a performance boost at system level due to improved power distribution.
-Besides, imec looks at incorporating stress into nanosheet and forksheet devices, and at improving the contact resistance in the middle-of-line (MOL).
+Besides, imec looks at incorporating stress into nanosheet and forksheet devices.
+And at improving the contact resistance in the middle-of-line (MOL).
 Further out, the sequential CFET device will provide the flexibility for incorporating high mobility materials since the n-device and p-device can be optimized independently.

-At imec, dual-gate transistors with bilayer WS2 on 300mm wafers have already been demonstrated, with gate lengths down to 17nm.
-To further improve the drive current of these devices, we strongly focus on improving the channel growth quality, incorporating dopants and improving contact resistance in these novel materials.
-We try to speed up the learning cycles for these devices by correlating physical properties (such as growth quality) with electrical properties.
+At imec, dual-gate transistors with bilayer WS2 on 300mm wafers have already been demonstrated.
+Gate lengths were down to 17nm.
+To further improve the drive current of these devices, we strongly focus on improving the channel growth quality.
+We incorporate dopants and improvecontact resistance in these novel materials.
+And we try to speed up the learning cycles for these devices by correlating physical properties, such as growth quality, with electrical properties.

 Besides the FEOL, routing congestion and RC delay in the BEOL have become important bottlenecks for performance improvement.

-With the slowing logic PPAC (performance-power-area-cost), smart functional partitioning of SoC (system on chip) can provide another knob for scaling.
-A typical example is high-bandwidth memory (HBM) stacks, consisting of stacked dynamic random access memory (DRAM) chips that connect directly through a short interposer link to processor chip, such as a GPU or CPU.
+With the slowing logic PPAC (performance-power-area-cost), smart functional partitioning of SoC (system-on-chip) can provide another knob for scaling.
+A typical example is high-bandwidth memory (HBM) stacks.
+These consist of stacked dynamic random access memory (DRAM) chips that connect directly through a short interposer link to a processor chip, such as a GPU or CPU.
 More recent examples include die-on-die stacking in Intel’s Lakefield CPU or chiplets on interposer in case of AMD’s 7nm Epyc CPU.

 At imec, we bring about the benefits at SoC level by leveraging innovations that we are making across the different domains (such as logic, memory, 3D...).

 In order to connect the technology options to the performance at system level, we have set up a framework called S-EAT (System benchmarking for Enablement of Advanced Technologies).
 This framework allows us to evaluate the impact of specific technology choices on the system level performance.
-For example: can we benefit from 3D-partitioning the on-chip memory at lower levels of the cache hierarchy?
+For example: can we benefit from 3D partitioning the on-chip memory at lower levels of the cache hierarchy?
 And what happens at the system level if static random access memory (SRAM) is replaced by a magnetic RAM (MRAM) memory?

-As an illustration, we have used this platform to find the most optimal partitioning of a high performance mobile SoC containing a CPU and L1, L2 and L3 caches.
+As an illustration, we have used this platform to find the most optimal partitioning of a high-performance mobile SoC containing a CPU and L1, L2 and L3 caches.
 In a traditional design, the CPU would reside next to the caches in a planar configuration.
 We assessed the impact of moving the caches to another chip, stacked with 3D wafer bonding techniques to the CPU chip.
 As the signals between cache and CPU now travel shorter distances, an improvement in speed and latency can be expected.
 The simulation experiments concluded that it was most optimal to move L2 and L3 caches to the top tier instead of L1 only or all 3 caches simultaneously.

-Heterogeneous integration is enabled by 3D integration technologies such as die-to-die or die-to-Si-interposer stacking using Sn microbumps or die-to-silicon using hybrid Cu bonding.
+Heterogeneous integration is enabled by 3D integration technologies.
+Such as die-to-die or die-to-Si-interposer stacking using Sn microbumps, or die-to-silicon using hybrid Cu bonding.
 The state-of-the-art Sn microbump pitches in production have saturated at about 30µm.
 At imec, we are pushing the boundaries of what is possible today.
 We have demonstrated a Sn-based microbump interconnect approach with interconnect pitch down to 7µm.
-Such high-density connections leverage the full potential of through-Si via technology and enable >16x higher 3D interconnect densities between die or between dies and a Si-interposer.
-This allows for a strongly reduced SoC area requirement for the HBM I/O interface (from 6 down to 1 mm2) and potentially shortens the interconnect lengths to the HBM memory stack by up to 1 mm.
+Such high-density connections leverage the full potential of through-Si via technology.
+They enable >16x higher 3D interconnect densities between die or between dies and a Si-interposer.
+This allows for a strongly reduced SoC area requirement for the HBM I/O interface (from 6 down to 1 mm2).
+And potentially shortens the interconnect lengths to the HBM memory stack by up to 1 mm.